adhirajb1109/blogfolio/src/content/posts/fixing-democracy-in-india-through-digitalisation.md

 The solution would be to posess a hybrid system which can be devised in the future to eliminate the drawbacks of representative democracy discussed above by adopting a few elements of direct democracy system on the way.
 After all, you need the pearls of a variety of colours, for the necklace to look colourful and vibrant.
 As the world 's largest democracy, we need a revamp in the democratic system of India and put forth our contribution to moving our way towards not only a being the largest, but, also one of the most effecient and flawless democracies in the world.

-THe cabinet of ministers should only consitute the leaders who are the experts in their particular departments.
+The cabinet of ministers should only consitute the leaders who are the experts in their particular departments.
 Joining politics should not be the only way towards making a large-scale impact upon the country.

 ### Conclusion